Patient and Public Involvement (PPI)

-SAHSU studies access and use health data from a number of valuable sources which include the Office of National Statistics, Health & Social Care Information Centre, Welsh Cancer Intelligence and Surveillance Unit, National Congenital Anomaly Register, Local Congenital Anomaly Registries affiliated with BINOCAR, National Numbers for Babies and National Community Child Health Database.
+SAHSU studies access and use data from several national data providers which include NHS Digital, Office for National Statistics (ONS), Public Health England (PHE), Welsh Cancer Intelligence and Surveillance Unit (WCISU), NHS National Services Scotland, Cystic Fibrosis Trust, and the Department of Education.
 Data are only obtained, held and used with strict information governance and ethical permissions with over-arching permission for the SAHSU database from the Health Research Authority Confidentiality Advisory Group and the National Research Ethics Service.
 We do not hold names, phone numbers or emails of individuals.

 Is the information collected about me secure?

-Your identifiable data are encrypted and stored in a secure area on the SAHSU private computer network that is not connected to the internet.
-Access to your identifiable data is limited to a small team within SAHSU.
+Your data is processed in a secure environment controlled and managed by Imperial College.
+Access to your identifiable data is limited to a small database team within SAHSU.
 Researchers only have access to data that have been anonymised.
 Separation is maintained at all times between the database team who handle identifiable data and researchers.

 How long will my data be held?